 I’ll still be on the hook for food, rides to/from airports, and boarding the pupper but all told, I’m getting travel to this conference for pennies on the dollar.

 If that ain’t the spirit of FinCon, I don’t know what is. 😹

 FinCon with points 2020 bottom line

 This also serves to say I will officially be at Fincon 2020 this year!
 I hope to meet peeps in person, learn a ton of new tips and tricks, and connect with the awesome personal finance community.

 I’ll be there in full force with my handy bag of conference self-care tips.
 And thanks to points, I even get an extra recovery day for $0 before I fly back home.
 I’ll prolly sleep, walk along the beach, and nurse my voice back to health during that day.
 And eat lots of tacos. 🌮

 I paid about $100 to travel to FinCon this year.
 This is the true magic of points and miles.
 And you know what else?
 It feels good to get more trips on the books.
 Even with my aggressive financial goals, I can still definitely afford prices like this.
 And because of those same goals, I can’t wait to be around like-minded people.

 Will you be at FinCon 2020?
 Are there any other cool financial conferences that should be on my radar?* If you liked this post, consider signing up to receive free blog posts in an RSS reader and you’ll never miss an update!
-And thanks for using my links to apply for new card offers!

 The responses below are not provided or commissioned by the bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.